 1. For all SEP inspections assigned via the OSH Targeting System web page, the OSHA-1 forms must be marked as "programmed planned" (NCR Item 24).
 For all unprogrammed inspections conducted in conjunction with this SEP, the OSHA-1 forms must be marked as "unprogrammed" (NCR Item 24) with the appropriate unprogrammed activity identified.
-2. In addition, OSHNC will code the OSHA-1 Strategic Plan Activity (NCR Item 25f) with the value "NAICS 321/337".
+2. In addition, OSHNC will code the OSHA-1 Strategic Plan Activity (NCR Item 25f) with the value "WOOD".

-H. Managing the Inspection Assignment List.
+H. Managing the Inspection Targeting Schedule.

-1. The Planning, Statistics and Information Management Bureau (PSIM) will provide each District Office with an inspection assignment list, for this SEP, via the OSH Targeting System webpage of eligible sites.
-2. The Assignment cycle size (number of assignments on this SEP assignment list) will be based on consideration of available resources, competing strategic priorities, geographic range of the office, and the number of employers in this SEP database.
+1. The Planning, Statistics and Information Management Bureau (PSIM) will provide each district office with an inspection targeting schedule for this SEP via the OSH Targeting System webpage of eligible sites.
+2. The assignment cycle size (number of assignments on this SEP targeting schedule) will be based on consideration of available resources, competing strategic priorities, geographic range of the office, and the number of employers in this SEP database.
 Within a list, the establishments may be scheduled and inspected and in an order that makes efficient use of available resources.
-When a list is completed, the District Office may request a new list through their respective Bureau Chief.
-All of the establishments in a Cycle must either be inspected or removed from the list by the staff in the Planning, Statistics and Information Management Bureau before any establishments on a new list may be inspected.
-3. Compliance Bureau management shall determine the appropriate strategy for meeting inspection activity levels in each area of strategic focus.
-4. Compliance Supervisors along with the Compliance Bureau Chiefs will be responsible for making recommendations regarding establishments on the Assignment Cycle list that should be skipped or deleted from the current list of sites planned for inspection.
-For example, establishments that have received a recent comprehensive safety and health inspection may be skipped or deleted from the current inspection assignment list/cycle.
+When the assignments on the schedule are completed, the district office may request a new list through their respective bureau chief.
+All of the establishments in a cycle must either be inspected or removed from the list by the staff in the PSIM before any establishments on a new list may be inspected.

+3. Compliance Bureau management will determine the appropriate strategy for meeting inspection activity levels in each area of strategic focus.
+4. Compliance supervisors along with the bureau chiefs will be responsible for making recommendations regarding establishments on this targeting schedule that should be skipped or deleted from the current list of sites planned for inspection.
+For example, establishments that have received a recent comprehensive inspection of the same type (safety or health) within the past three years (opening conference date to date assigned by supervisor for inspection) may be skipped or deleted from the current inspection targeting schedule.
 Supervisors will document in the comments column of the targeting page the reason why an establishment was skipped or deleted.
 All requested changes to this targeting schedule must be in writing to the PSIM Bureau.